ctrly4sh/AI-ML-DL/README.md

-# python_learning
-This my first python mini project , it is not styled yet , this uses wikipedia lib , which can be installed using :
+Machine Learning using python and JS -> mini project : 01 this uses wikipedia lib , which can be installed using :
 => pip install wikipedia [pip is needed to be installed ]